-- Plan for, manage and maintain the Delissaville Aerodrome (under identified scope of works) as the Cox Peninsula/Dundee regional airstrip. - · Oversight of landings and departures. - Monitoring of use by relevant operators. - Pursuit of grant funding to cover disparity in costs of airstrip maintenance and reseal.
+- Manage and maintain the Delissaville Aerodrome (under identified scope of works) as the Cox Peninsula/Dundee regional airstrip. - · Oversight of landings and departures. - Monitoring of use by relevant operators. - Pursuit of grant funding to cover disparity in costs of airstrip maintenance and reseal.